 What region(s) do you serve?

-As a Licensed Clinical Social Worker, I am licensed to see clients anywhere in the Commonwealth of Virginia.
+As a Licensed Clinical Social Worker (LCSW), I am licensed to see clients anywhere within the Commonwealth of Virginia.
 All therapy sessions are conducted via telehealth using a secure, encrypted, HIPAA compliant platform.

 Do you accept my insurance?